 The past three years have witnessed a slowdown in global trade.
 This column shows that the slowdown was particularly pronounced in advanced economies, especially the Eurozone.
 In a panel of 18 OECD economies, most of the slowdown can be explained by cyclical factors.
 However, structural factors – global value chains and especially protectionism – may have played a role too.

-Michael J Ferrantino, Daria Taglioni 06 April 2014
+Michael J Ferrantino, Daria Taglioni, Sunday, April 6, 2014

 Recent growth in trade has decelerated significantly since its sharp recovery in 2010.
 This column discusses the role of global value chains in international trade and their contribution to the trade slowdown.
 Trade in complex products organised by global value chains, in particular motor vehicles, has been more sensitive to global downturn than has trade in simple products.
 Thus, either focusing on simpler products less dependent on global value chains, or diversifying the export folios, could be useful in reducing the risk of a slowdown in global merchandise.